Chesapeake Bay: Flora and fauna

-A male manatee visited the Bay several times between 1994 and 2011, even though the area is north of the species' normal range.
-The manatee, recognizable due to distinct markings on its body, was nicknamed "Chessie" after a legendary sea monster that was allegedly sighted in the Bay during the 20th century.
+A male manatee visited the bay several times between 1994 and 2011, even though the area is north of the species' normal range.
+The manatee, recognizable due to distinct markings on its body, was nicknamed "Chessie" after a legendary sea monster that was allegedly sighted in the bay during the 20th century.
 The same manatee has been spotted as far north as Rhode Island, and was the first manatee known to travel so far north.
-Other manatees are occasionally seen in the Bay and its tributaries, which contain sea grasses that are part of the manatee's diet.
+Other manatees are occasionally seen in the bay and its tributaries, which contain sea grasses that are part of the manatee's diet.

-Loggerhead turtles are known to visit the Bay.
+Loggerhead turtles are known to visit the bay.

 The Chesapeake Bay is also home to a diverse flora, both land and aquatic.
 Common submerged aquatic vegetation includes eelgrass and widgeon grass.
 A report in 2011 suggested that information on underwater grasses would be released, because "submerged grasses provide food and habitat for a number of species, adding oxygen to the water and improving water clarity."
-Other vegetation that makes its home in other parts of the Bay are wild rice, various trees like the red maple, loblolly pine and bald cypress, and spartina grass and phragmites.
-Invasive plants have taken a significant foothold in the Bay; plants such as Brazilian waterweed, native to South America, have spread to most continents with the help of aquarium owners, who often dump the contents of their aquariums into nearby lakes and streams.
-It is highly invasive, and has the potential to flourish in the low-salinity tidal waters of the Chesapeake Bay.
+Other vegetation that makes its home in other parts of the bay are wild rice, various trees like the red maple, loblolly pine and bald cypress, and spartina grass and phragmites.
+Invasive plants have taken a significant foothold in the bay.
+Plants such as Phragmites, Purple loosestrife and Japanese stiltgrass have established high levels of permanency in Chesapeake wetlands.
+Additionally, plants such as Brazilian waterweed, native to South America, have spread to most continents with the help of aquarium owners, who often dump the contents of their aquariums into nearby lakes and streams.
+It is highly invasive and has the potential to flourish in the low-salinity tidal waters of the bay.
 Dense stands of Brazilian waterweed can restrict water movement, trap sediment and affect water quality.
-Various local K-12 schools in the Maryland and Virginia region often have programs that cultivate native bay grasses and plant them in the Bay.
+Various local K-12 schools in the Maryland and Virginia region often have programs that cultivate native bay grasses and plant them in the bay.

 History

 Pre-Columbian

-The Chesapeake Bay has had a human presence for over 11,500 years.
-"Paleoindians," or the first humans in the Chesapeake Bay region, lived off the land by hunting game and living off the earth in small nomadic groups.
-Archeologists have also noted the presence of “foreign” stones in projectile points that came via trade from other parts of North America.
+It is presumed that the Chesapeake Bay was once inhabited by Paleoindians 11,000 years ago.
 For thousands of years, Native American societies lived in villages of wooden longhouses close to water bodies where they fished and farmed the land.
 Agricultural products included beans, corn, tobacco, and squash.
 Villages often lasted between 10 and 20 years before being abandoned due to local resources such as firewood running out or soil depleting.
 To produce enough food, labor was divided with men hunting while the women supervised the village's farming.
 All village members took part in the harvesting of fish and shellfish from the local bodies of water.
-As time went on, communities around Chesapeake Bay formed confederations such as the Powhatan, the Piscataway, and the Nanticoke.
-Each of these confederations consisted of a collections of smaller tribes falling under the leadership of a central chief.
+As time went on, communities around the Chesapeake Bay formed confederations such as the Powhatan, the Piscataway, and the Nanticoke.
+Each of these confederations consisted of a collection of smaller tribes falling under the leadership of a central chief.